 Got a package of dried red beans and don’t know what to make?
 This easy red beans and rice recipe is a Cajun classic.
 Somewhere between a soup and a stew, this rich, savory, stick-to-your-ribs red beans rice and sausage blend is a lively, spicy taste of Louisiana.
 To expedite cooking, use your Instant Pot pressure cooker for this traditional, homemade red beans and rice dish.

-If you crave authentic Cajun flavors, these easy Louisiana red beans and rice are the best.
+If you crave authentic Cajun and Creole flavors, these easy Louisiana red beans and rice are the best.
 With smoky, spicy andouille sausage, the “holy trinity” of veggies and freshly steamed white rice, this is a meal the whole family will enjoy.

 Ingredients for Louisiana red beans rice and sausage

 - Salt & Pepper

 Before you start cooking, start the day before by rehydrating the beans in a pot of cold water.
 Here’s how:

 Soaking dried red beans

 - Pour the beans into a pot or bowl and sift through the beans with your fingers to remove any detritus or pebbles that may have been included in the package.
 Discard any damaged beans.

 - Add enough cold water to the dried red beans to cover them by two inches.